-Explore the latest in cancer screening, prevention, and control from The JAMA Network, including recent screening guidelines and public health interventions.
+Explore the latest in cancer screening, prevention, and control, including recent screening guidelines and public health interventions.

 This survey study assesses patient attitudes and preferences about cessation of low-value colorectal cancer screening and their overall comfort using age, life expectancy calculators, and colorectal cancer risk calculators in helping make individualized screening decisions.